-The Council holds provisions for unforeseen events with the major one being to meet the total outstanding liability of Bridgend's self -insurance fund based on a professional analysis of the claims outstanding for Employer's Liability, Public Liability and Property.
-The current projections suggest that the balance on the provisions will remain at around £1.881 million by 31 March 2020.
+The Council holds provisions for unforeseen events, with the major one being to meet the total outstanding liability of Bridgend's self-insurance fund based on a professional analysis of the claims outstanding for employer's liability, public liability and property.
+The current level of provisions is at £3.915 million.